CPL

 Readline assisted console input

 Most used editing keys: - Left (Esc h), right arrow (Esc l): previous, next char - Home (Esc ^), end (Esc $): beginning, end of line - Ctrl-Home (Ctrl-^), Ctrl-End (Ctrl-$, Esc A): beginning, end of file - Backspace: erase left - Delete (Esc d): erase right - Shift-delete (Esc D): erase line - Up (Esc j), down arrow (Esc k): previous, next command in history.
 If a partial line is entered, only lines containing it become visible.
-Previous commands are immutable; when a character is added or deleted in a previous command, this is copied to the most recent position before being modified. - Tab: autocomplete keyword or identifier.
-Successive tabs move forward along the list of available completions; Shift-Tab moves backwards. - Enter: submit line. - F1, Esc `: switch to full-screen mode. - Esc u, Esc U: Undo, respectively redo, the last modification.
+Previous commands are immutable; when a character is added or deleted in a previous command, this is copied to the most recent position before being modified. - Tab: autocomplete keyword or identifier or filename.
+Successive tabs move forward along the list of available completions; Shift-Tab moves backwards.
+Shift-Tab without a prior Tab displays a list of all available completions. - Enter: submit line. - F1, Esc `: switch to full-screen mode. - Esc u, Esc U: Undo, respectively redo, the last modification.
 (Undo) - Esc \, Ctrl-\: add next (special or control) character verbatim

 Page: (editor)full-screen, Next: character set, Prev: readline, Up: Top Index